Genivia/ugrep/README.md

            >1     An error occurred.

            If -q or --quiet or --silent is used and a line is selected,  the  exit status is 0 even if an error occurred.

     GLOBBING
            Globbing  is  used  by options -g, --include, --include-dir, --include- from, --exclude, --exclude-dir, --exclude-from to match  pathnames  and basenames  in  recursive  searches.
 Globbing supports gitignore syntax and the corresponding matching rules.
-When a glob contains a path sep- arator `/', the pathname is matched.
+When a glob ends in a path sepa- rator  it  matches  directories as if --include-dir or --exclude-dir is specified.
+When a glob contains a path separator `/', the  full  path- name  is  matched.
 Otherwise  the  basename of a file or directory is matched.
 For  example,  *.h  matches  foo.h  and  bar/foo.h.   bar/*.h matches  bar/foo.h  but not foo.h and not bar/bar/foo.h.
 Use a leading `/' to force /*.h to match foo.h but not bar/foo.h.

-           When  a  glob starts with a `!' as specified with -g!GLOB, or specified in a  FILE  with  --include-from=FILE  or  --exclude-from=FILE,  it  is negated.
+           When a glob starts with a `!' as specified with -g!GLOB,  or  specified in a FILE with --include-from=FILE or --exclude-from=FILE, its match is negated.

            Glob Syntax and Conventions